Shoutzor/Shoutzor/README.md

 The codebase of Shoutz0r is split up between the [Frontend](https://github.com/Shoutz0r/frontend) & [Backend](https://github.com/Shoutz0r/backend) for better maintainability.

-PLEASE NOTE: Shoutz0r is currently still under heavy development & lacks major functionality.
-If interested, please " watch" the repository to receive a notification when the first release is created.
+PLEASE NOTE: Shoutz0r is currently still under heavy development and although working should be considered in an "alpha" state.
+Expect lots of changes.

 ![Preview Image](./screenshot.png)